ridewithoutstomach/VGSync/README.md

 - Version: 0.40.0
 - License: LGPLv2.1+
 - Website: https://mpv.io
-- Binaries included in: mpv/
+- Binaries provided in: `mpv/`
-- Original source code included in: third-party-src/mpv-0.40.0-source.zip
+- Original source code included in: `third-party-src/mpv-0.40.0-source.zip`
 - Release notes are included in the source archive

 All third-party components are redistributed in accordance with their respective licenses.
-Their original license and documentation files are provided in the corresponding folders.
-The complete and unmodified source code is included in the third-party-src/ directory and will be retained and made available for at least three (3) years in accordance with GPL and LGPL requirements.
+The complete and unmodified source code is included in the `third-party-src/` directory and will be retained and made available for at least three (3) years in accordance with GPL and LGPL requirements.

+---

 ## License